Research Initiatives

 The Grant Center looks to deepen its partnership with Monash University's Australian Center for Jewish Civilisation (ACJC)- the leading home for Jewish Studies in Australia.
 ACJC will anchor the transpacific component of Grant Center's Global American Jewish Studies initiative, building upon the Grant Center's recent Capitalism and Global Migration conference in Sydney.
 The innovative partnership will also feature joint faculty research initiatives, public-facing digital content, faculty and graduate student exchanges, and opportunities for Tulane undergraduates.

-Addressing Antisemitism on Campuses with Dr. David Slucki, hosted by The Grant Center and Tulane's Office of Equity, Diversity & Inclusion
+Addressing Antisemitism on Campuses with Dr. David Slucki, hosted by The Grant Center and Tulane's Office of Academic Excellence and Opportunity

 This session focused on the history of Jews and antisemitism, how antisemitism manifests in the contemporary university, and what are its impacts on Jewish campus communities.
 It invited participants to discuss campus case studies and work through potential responses.
 Finally, we thought through how best to implement measures to prevent antisemitism.
 This session, whilst focused particularly on antisemitism and responding to the current moment, will serve to strengthen the capacity for faculty and staff to provide safe and inclusive environments for all students, and to fulfill their missions as sites of intellectual discussion and disagreement.